apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

 - `verifyHost`

+  When used on a `connector` the `CN` or Subject Alternative Name values of the server's SSL certificate will be compared with the hostname being connected to in order to verify a match.
+This is useful for both 1-way and 2-way SSL.

-  When used on an `acceptor` the `CN` of the connecting client's SSL certificate will be compared to its hostname to verify they match.
+  When used on an `acceptor` the `CN` or Subject Alternative Name values of the connecting client's SSL certificate will be compared to its hostname to verify a match.
 This is useful only for 2-way SSL.

-  When used on a `connector` the `CN` of the server's SSL certificate will be compared to its hostname to verify they match.
-This is useful for both 1-way and 2-way SSL.

   Valid values are `true` or `false`.
-Default is `false`.
+Default is `true` for connectors, and `false` for acceptors.

 - `trustAll`